Every student deserves to have access to instructional content that excites, empowers, and unlocks their potential.

 "I had some students who had less reliable computer access or were not able to engage with online teaching.
 Being able to download and print the articles with questions for them to use was invaluable."

-Students can access the information on Newsela with alternative text added to every image and updated colors to meet color contrast standards.
+Students can access information with alternative text added to every image and updated colors to meet color contrast standards.

 Students can understand the information on the site with consistent elements and simple language.